DCotterill/ntp-hugo/content/delicious-healthy-snacks-ebook-thanks.md

 layout: "static"
 ---

-## Thank you for your interest in my ebook.
+## Thank you for your interest in my eBook.

+Please click on the link below and you will receive instant access to my eBook in the browser as well as have the ability to download and save it for future reference.

-Please use this link for a direct download.
-I really hope you enjoy the book and find some ways to improve your snacking and your health
+I really hope you enjoy the book and learn some new ways to improve your snacking to improve your wellbeing.

 [Download here](/pdf/Delicious-Healthy-Snacks-Mar21.pdf)